NazaraEngine/NazaraEngine/readme.md

 ###Thanks to:###
 - **RafBill** and **Raakz:** Finding bugs and/or testing
-- **Fissal "DrFisher" Hannoun**: Helped a lot in architecture design
+- **Fissal "DrFisher" Hannoun**: Helping a lot in architecture design
-- **Alexandre "Danman" Janniaux**: Made the Core POSIX implementation
+- **Alexandre "Danman" Janniaux**: Helping making the POSIX implementation
+- **Gawaboumga**: Improving the engine code by merging on GitHub